beitzelorg/beitzelorg.workspace/source/_posts/F-Morse-Coder.md

 ## In other words: -.-- .- -.-- / ..-. / ... .... .- .-. .--.

 As I was explaining [Morse Code](https://en.wikipedia.org/wiki/Morse_code) to a young mind, I started thinking.
-It is fine to explain the encoding and uses, but experiencing it makes the lessons stick better.
+It is fine to explain the encoding and uses, but experiencing the audial component makes the lessons stick better.
 Enter [F#](http://fsharp.org/).
-Yes, I know I could use any of a hundred phone apps or websites that do it, but what's the fun in that?
+Yes, I know I could use any of a hundred phone apps or websites that produce sound, but what's the fun in that?
 For me, this is the perfect opportunity to hack out a quick text to morse code translator.

 Getting started, I setup a ```Map``` as the codebook for letter/number to morse code translation.
 It's not meant to be comprehensive, but enough to play with.
 Then I code in some constants and helpers to make my life easier later.